All dogs may go through a phase of biting, especially when they are puppies.

 You should always walk your dog on a leash unless you’re at the dog park, but you can even try having your Australian Shepherd leashed in the house.

-If you are planning on having company that is unfamiliar to your Australian Shepherd, be prepared to have your dog on a leash the whole time.
+If you are planning on having company over that is unfamiliar to your Australian Shepherd, be prepared to have your dog on a leash the whole time.